klavinslab/aquaverse/docs/installation/index.md

 Use a local deployment for protocol development and testing, or trying out the system.
 See [local deployment](https:github.com/klavinslab/aquarium-local) for instructions.

-If you are doing Aquarium development, see the <a href="http://klavinslab.org/aquarium/development/">developer documentation</a> for instructions.
+If you are doing Aquarium development, see the [developer documentation](http://klavinslab.org/aquarium/development/) for instructions.

 ## Production Deployment